Neck Deep: Formation and EP releases (2012–2013)

-Vocalist Ben Barlow met lead guitarist Lloyd Roberts when Barlow's older brother, Seb, was recording the Wrexham hardcore band Spires that Roberts played in.
+Vocalist Ben Barlow met lead guitarist Lloyd Roberts when Barlow's older brother, Seb, was recording the Wrexham hardcore band Spires in which Roberts played.
 At the time, Ben Barlow wrote pop punk songs on his own for fun.
 On 19 April 2012 the duo posted the song "What Did You Expect?" online under the name Neck Deep.
 According to Roberts, Barlow "literally said, 'What about Neck Deep [as the band name]?' and that was that."
 The name comes from the Crucial Dudes' song "Boom, Roasted".
 "What Did You Expect?" soon gained attention online.
 This resulted in the duo adding guitarist Matt West, who also played in Spires, and drummer Dani Washington, who was aware of Wrexham's local music scene.
-Bassist Fil Thorpe-Evans joined shortly after leaving Lincoln melodic hardcore band Climates.
+Bassist Fil Thorpe-Evans joined shortly after leaving melodic hardcore band Climates from Lincoln, England.
 "I Couldn't Wait to Leave 6 Months Ago " was posted online on 8 June.
-On 11 June, it was announced the band had signed to US label We Are Triumphant.
+On 11 June, it was announced the band had signed to U.S. label We Are Triumphant.
 The band recorded more songs with Seb Barlow in the attic of Ben's home.

 The band released an EP, Rain in July, in September 2012, which gained the band even more attention from people.
 According to Barlow, "People took notice and demanded that we play shows."
 The band supported With the Punches and Me Vs Hero in the UK in December.
-3 December date of tour was the band's live debut.
+The December 3rd date of the tour was the band's live debut.
 At their second show the band signed with a manager.
 The band toured the UK supporting Hacktivist in February 2013.
 Also in February the band released the A History of Bad Decisions EP as a "pay what you want" download.
 The band and their tour manager went on a holiday to Florida.
 The group ended up playing two shows that were "crazy and sold out and packed", according to Thorpe-Evans.
 Videos of the shows ended up online, which were seen by Hopeless Records.
 Hopeless got in contact with the band's manager who put the label in contact with the band.
 The band signed to Hopeless in August 2013.
 Being signed to the label was "a dream come true" for the band.